Diallyl disulfide

-Diallyl disulfide (DADS or 4,5-dithia-1,7-octadiene) is an organosulfur compound derived from garlic and a few other genus Allium plants.
+Diallyl disulfide (DADS or 4,5-dithia-1,7-octadiene) is an organosulfur compound derived from garlic and a few other plants in the genus Allium.
 Along with diallyl trisulfide and diallyl tetrasulfide, it is one of the principal components of the distilled oil of garlic.
 It is a yellowish liquid which is insoluble in water and has a strong garlic odor.
 It is produced during the decomposition of allicin, which is released upon crushing garlic and other plants of the family Alliaceae.
 Diallyl disulfide has many of the health benefits of garlic, but it is also an allergen causing garlic allergy.
 Highly diluted, it is used as a flavoring in food.
 It decomposes in the human body into other compounds such as allyl methyl sulfide.

 History

 In 1844, Theodor Wertheim separated by steam distillation a pungent-smelling substance from garlic and named it "allyl sulfur."
 However, only in 1892 could Friedrich Wilhelm Semmler identify diallyl disulfide as one of the components of distilled garlic oil.
 The natural precursor of diallyl disulfide, allicin, was discovered in 1944 by Chester J. Cavallito and John Hays Bailey.
 In 1947, A. Stoll and E. Seebeck found that allicin in turn can be produced from the cysteine derivative alliin using the enzyme alliinase.